HsKA-OSGIS-archive/EurOS/README.md

 # Installation Steps:

 1. In pgAdminIII create a table named hska_exp in the postgres database.
 To make work easier is provided a SQL query in the repository.(you can change the default database by you own database)

 2. Import the data from the CSV file in the created table.

 3. Install the Python libraries.
 You can use the links provided in the External libraries chapter.

 4. In the index.py file edit the line 17 with your own user and password (if you create the hska_exp table in a different database you must change in this step): engine = create_engine('postgresql://name:password@localhost/databasename')

+Note: You need to adapt your server to use wsgi.